 Look for boot cut jeans that have a slim fit to hold in body heat.
 Since they flare around the ankle, make sure to wear them with warm socks (try a pair in cashmere that reach to your knees for a little luxury) and some sturdy boots that shield your ankles – the more of you that's covered, the better.
 Also, skip the low-rise cuts and go for something with a high waist to protect your midriff from the cold and heat up your core.

-Staying cozy doesn't stop with your jeans – add a few other smart pieces to your outfit if you want to survive winter without chattering teeth and numb fingers.
+Staying cozy doesn't stop with your warm jeans for winter – add a few other smart pieces to your outfit if you want to survive winter without chattering teeth and numb fingers.
 Get a long coat that goes down to your thighs (if not further) and wear lined boots that are made for winter weather.
-A hat, scarf and gloves will help, too.
+A hat, scarf, and gloves will help, too.
 And a longer shirt, like a wool sweater that falls over your derriere, will feel amazing when the snow is falling – you can even wear a t-shirt or turtleneck underneath if needed.